Implementing CAT: Working to Eliminate Torture

 The USHRN is working to promote full implementation of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (typically called the Convention Against Torture or CAT).
 We're educating the public about U.S. Government obligations under the treaty, and engaging our membership in the effective use of the treaty to promote human rights at home and abroad.
 This treaty was signed by the United States in 1988 and ratified in 1994, making it legally binding.

 Under the rules of the follow-up procedure of the CAT Committee they requested the U.S. Government to provide, by November 28, 2015 follow-up information in response to the Committee’s recommendations.
 See more about the follow-up issues here.
 The U.S. government submitted their one year follow-up report on November 27, 2015, and civil society submitted their alternative shadow reports on March 1, 2016, learn more here and read the civil Society 1 Year Follow-Up Shadow Reports.
-The CAT Follow-Up Rapporteur will analyze, discuss, and adopt a follow-up progress report on the U.S. in a closed session in Geneva on May 10, 2016 (at the CAT Session April 18-May 13, 2016).
+The CAT Follow-Up Rapporteur analyzed, discussed, and adopted a follow-up progress report on the U.S. in a closed session in Geneva on May 10, 2016.
+Once the follow-up Rapporteur letter is sent to the U.S. government, it will be posted here.

 The U.S. is required to submit its next report, which will be the sixth periodic report, by November 28, 2018.
 To that end, the Committee will, in due course, submit to the State party a list of issues prior to reporting, in view of the fact that the State party has accepted to report to the Committee under the optional reporting procedure.